Introduction goes here

 49

-Letters of protection with clause volumus for one year for Eustace Folvile Folvill who is going across the sea in the king’s service, in the company of the aforesaid Walter [Huwet].
+Letters of protection with clause volumus for one year for Folvill Eustace Folvile who is going across the sea in the king’s service, in the company of the aforesaid Walter [Huet] .

 By bill of p.s.